Training a deep learning model can take days, weeks, or even months.

 Generative Adversarial Networks: These models use transfer learning by taking what has been learned about generating one set of images and applying it to another.
 For example, GANs can be trained to generate new samples of handwritten digits similar to those previously seen.
 However, this is just one example of how this model can be used in transfer learning.

-Auto-encoders: Auto-encoders is a particular type of model that is used to compress and decompress information.
+Auto-encoders: Auto-encoders are a particular type of model that is used to compress and decompress information.
 There are two types of auto-encoders: one that encodes the original data into a compressed representation (a coding auto-encoder), and another that attempts to recreate the original image from this compact representation (a reconstruction auto-encoder).
 These models can be very efficient at finding a compressed representation of the input data, which can then be used as part of transfer learning.

 Example: Here’s a Youtube video by Sreenivas Bhattiprolu.